 Buddhist Psychology has what we in the West might call behavioural, cognitive, humanistic and analytical aspects all together in a single system.
 In other words, it deals with all aspects of the process of internalising experience and turning it into future action.
 This is called the skandha cycle about which I have written elsewhere.

 This makes it difficult, in some ways, to define Buddhist psychotherapy (Zen Therapy).
 Intervention in one case might be very different from in another.
 The client meets the therapist and something happens.
 The adept meets the Zen master and something happens.
 It is, perhaps wrong even to use the word “intervention” since the master does not really have an intention to change the adept, merely to do Zen with him.
-He anticipate that the adept will change, but not in an easily predictable fashion.
+He anticipates that the adept will change, just as he/she himself changes, but not in an easily predictable fashion.
 Who knows what the destiny of this or that person is to be?

 RATIONAL AND IRRATIONAL